Cute Kitty Cookies

 - In a large bowl, cream butter, shortening and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder and salt; gradually add to the creamed mixture and mix well.
 Stir in oats.
 Divide dough in half.
 Add melted chocolate to one portion.

 - Shape the plain dough into an 8-in. roll.
 Roll chocolate dough between waxed paper into an 8-in. square.
 Place plain dough at one end of square; roll up.
-Wrap in plastic wrap; refrigerate for at least 3 hours or over night.
+Wrap in plastic; refrigerate for at least 3 hours or over night.

 - Unwrap dough; cut into 1/4 in. slices.
 Place 2 i. apart on ungreased baking sheets.
 To form ears, pinch two triangles on the top of each cookie.